aussa1308/airbnb-seattle/README.md

 This repository contains code that analyzes Airbnb booking data in Seattle, WA, and uses logistic regression to predict whether a listing is booked or not.
 The analysis includes data cleaning, feature engineering, and model training and evaluation.

+## Project Motivation

+For this project, I was interested in using Airbnb booking data in Seattle to better understand:
+- What is the booking trend of Airbnb in Seattle?
+- Which neighborhood in Seattle has the highest booking rate?
+- What is the most influential factor that influences users' property booking decisions?

+## Library Used

+The following python libraries were used in this project:
+- pandas==0.20.1
+- numpy==1.13.3
+- matplotlib==2.0.0
+- scikit-learn==0.19.1

+## Installation

+This code runs with Python version 3.6 and require some libraries, to install there libraries you will need to execute:
+`pip install -r requirements.txt`

-## Dataset
+## File Description

-The dataset used in this analysis is the Seattle Airbnb Data.
-It contains information about Airbnb listings that consists of three files:
+The file used in this analysis is the Seattle Airbnb Data.
+It contains information about Airbnb listings that consists of five files:

-- `listings.csv`: Detailed information about each listing, such as property type, price, location, and more.
+- `data/listings.csv`: Detailed information about each listing, such as property type, price, location, and more.
-- `calendar.csv`: Availability and price information for each listing on a daily basis.
+- `data/calendar.csv`: Availability and price information for each listing on a daily basis.
-- `reviews.csv`: Detailed reviews left by guests for each listing.
+- `data/reviews.csv`: Detailed reviews left by guests for each listing.
+- `seattle_airbnb_exploration.ipynb`: Notebook containing the data analysis
+- `requirements.txt`: List of libraries used in this project

 ## Functions
 **generate_booking_trend(calendar)**